uzair61/uzair61/README.md

 <h2 align="left">Hi 👋!
-My name is Uzzair and I'm a Software Developer from Uttar Pradesh</h2>
+My name is Uzzair and I'm a Software Developer from Delhi</h2>

 ###